mshyam83/Boggle/README.md

 yarn add react-router
 ```

-Command to create new contoller in rails
+Command to create new controller in rails

 ```
 rails g controller <Controllername> <ActionName>